Nitrokey/nitrokey-storage-firmware/README.md

 Congratulations, your IDE should now be ready for debugging.
 Set breakpoints as needed and start a JTAG debugging session by pressing F11.

 ### Defaulting to USB DFU
-If you accidentally erased the DFU bootloader from the chip or run into any trouble, the stick can always be reproggrammed like this:
+If you accidentally erased the DFU bootloader from the chip or run into any trouble, the stick can always be reprogrammed like this:
 - In the "AVR Targets" dialog, right click on your JTAG debugger and select `Program Bootloader`
 - Leave all the entries in their default state and reprogram the bootloader by clicking `Finish`